 - Financial benefits of working in retirement

-- Working while collecting Social Security
+- Working after retirement while collecting Social Security

 - How does income affect Social Security payments?